 Caring for a patient with dementia and sleep problems is hard work.
 When the dementia patient is not sleeping at all it is easy to become exhausted.
 To give the best care, the carer needs to look after themselves.

 We’ve some advice on how to remain positive when caring for someone with dementia.

-If the person with dementia constantly wakes and gets up, and is at high risk of falling, then a doctor may decide that sleeping pills for a dementia patient may be used for short period of time – but always talk to a GP first – they’re used to being asked how to help dementia patients sleep.
+However tempting this may be, the use of sleeping pills for dementia patients can be just too dangerous as they are at risk of falling.
+The ‘hangover’ effect that sleeping medication leaves a person with in a morning can exacerbate the patient’s confusion, anger and irritability.
+Try promoting better sleep strategies and sleep aids for dementia above before using medication.
+If the person with dementia constantly wakes and gets up, and is at high risk of falling, then a doctor may decide that sleeping pills for a dementia patient may be used for short period of time – but always talk to a GP first – they’re used to being asked how to get dementia patients to sleep at night.

 Firstly, you may need to look at your parent’s drinking and eating habits.
 If they are eating and drinking large amounts in the evening this will increase the need for them to visit the toilet.
 Limit their intake from late afternoon and enjoy a main meal at lunch.
 Putting labels on doors and items is also a good idea to prevent added stress and confusion.
 A simple photo of the toilet on the toilet door will help direct them to the ‘little room’, together with the installation of a little plug-in nightlight.
 But, if you feel you will still worry, then place a monitor in their room to alert you should they start moving.